 If you are missing teeth, Cosmetic and Advanced Dentistry offers several options to replace them.
 Tooth loss can have negative effects on your oral health as well as your overall health.
-Replacing them as soon as possible is best for may patients.
-Our dentists, Dr. Lazer and Dr. Doroshenko, serve patients from from Towson, MD and many of the surrounding areas.

 Missing Teeth are Bad for Your Health

-Tooth loss can make it difficult to eat certain foods, especially if you have many missing teeth.
+Additionally, tooth loss can make it difficult to eat certain foods, especially if you have many missing teeth.
 The entire purpose of our teeth is to grind down food so we can easily swallow and digest it.
 Unfortunately, you may have to eliminate many types of healthy foods from your diet because of the inability to chew them.

+Furthermore, missing teeth causes gaps between your existing teeth.
 If there are voids present along the jaw, the surrounding remaining teeth will begin to shift towards those gaps.
 It is important to avoid this because shifting teeth can lead to numerous additional problems including bite misalignment.
-If your bite is off, you can develop painful TMJ problems, frequent headaches, and the remaining teeth can suffer from wear and tear much faster.

 It is vital to also point out that missing teeth will affect your self-esteem.
-It is embarrassing to have others around you notice the gaps in your smile.
+It can be embarrassing to have others around you notice the gaps in your smile.
 This can lead to issues with your personal life and your professional life.
-Many people with tooth loss tend to talk less, not smile, and never laugh due to being self-conscious.

 Missing Teeth Solutions in Towson, MD